ahinkel/velma/README.md

 VELMA is designed to take the human element out of the thermodynamics calculations and considerations and provide simple advice for energy savings.
 Energy savings are about $100/yr for casual users, while I have achieved around $300/yr over the first year, which included some non-daily suggestions from VELMA including caulking, etc.

 This is an older version of the software using some bits of open source code from RandomNerdTutorials.
 Newer (beta) versions are quite a bit different and more complicated, but are available upon reasonable request.
-They include Python, MySQL, MQTT, arduino/Java, C++, etc.
+They include Python, MySQL, MQTT, arduino/Java/C++, etc.

 ## Functions/Features: